fountainment/cherrysoda-engine/README.md

 At current stage, the top priority is to make this engine more robust and more handy.

-So, please don't hesitate to create an issue or pull request if you saw a silly bug.
+So, please don't hesitate to create a pull request if you saw something wrong in the engine.

 And if you encounter any problem or inconvenience when using this engine,